 Glowing Robot Nightlights

 Craft robot nightlights with LED tea lights and translucent materials.
 These glowing robots are perfect for bedtime, adding a comforting glow to little ones’ rooms.
+For the main structure, you can easily adapt various cardboard robot ideas to house the lights.

 Colorful Paper Robots

 Grab some colorful paper, scissors, and glue to let your kids create their own paper robots.
 The combinations of shapes and colors make each robot unique, and the best part is watching your child’s imagination take the lead.
+This is just one of many fun school age crafts you can easily set up at home.

 Robot Story Stones

 Paint rocks with robot faces and use them as story stones.
 Kids can create their own tales, moving the stones around to act out their stories—it’s creativity in motion.
+This is just one of many fun ideas for painted rocks.

 Edible Marshmallow Robots